sambitsargam/Scroll-Coin-Flip/README.md

-# Avalanche-Coin-Flip
+# Scroll-Coin-Flip
-A Coin Flip game on Avalanche FUJI C-Chain
+A Coin Flip game on Scroll testnet